coddingtonbear/taskwarrior-pomodoro/readme.md

 ## Configuration

-Although very little configuration is currently provided, you can configure Taskwarrior Pomodoro by adding lines to your `~/.taskrc` file.
+Configuring Taskwarrior Pomodoro is handled by adding lines to your `~/.taskrc` file.
+See below for what features you can configure.

 ### Task List Filter